 Yes.
-There is handicap access from the parking lot on S. Carancahua Street as well as from the curb on Park Avenue.
-The entire facility is handicap accessible with ramps, elevators and a chair lift.
+There is handicap access right in front of the Church as well as from the parking lot on S. Carancahua Street, and the curb on Park Avenue.
+The entire facility is handicap accessible with ramps and elevators.

 What is available for my infant/young child on Sunday?